u2204125/UNO/README.md

 ## Installation

 One needs to have all the prerequities installed on the local machine to run a C# project (you can check [this](https://www.youtube.com/watch?v=VodLDVAy3QQ) out).
 Then clone my repo and you are good to go.
+OR, you can check the [release](https://github.com/u2204125/UNO/releases) section of this repo if you are a window user.
+Sorry for other os users🙏🙏

 ## Contribution